Will be responsible for state team members and habitat programs

 Prior to joining Pheasants Forever and Quail Forever, Kinney was a deputy grasslands supervisor for the Dakota Prairie National Grasslands, headquartered in Bismarck, N.D.
 He also worked as a US Forest Service natural resources staff officer in Montana, and a district ranger for the Nebraska National Forest and Grasslands, Wall Ranger District in South Dakota.
 He holds a bachelor’s degree in environmental science with minors in aquatic ecology and industrial education from Northern State University in Aberdeen, South Dakota.

-Kinney will now coordinate and lead state level habitat and advocacy efforts in Indiana.
+Kinney will now coordinate and lead state level habitat efforts in Indiana.
 He’ll ensure effective conservation delivery throughout the state’s pheasant and quail range on both public and private lands.
 Kinney will also help build new and existing landscape-level habitat initiatives.

 “I’ve spent the majority of my career in the conservation world, and am incredibly passionate about preserving wildlife and aquatic habitats,” Kinney said.
 “I’m excited to take that experience, and passion, to this new position with Pheasants Forever and Quail Forever.
 The organization has done such great work for wildlife across the country, and I’m proud to now be a part of that team.
-I am looking forward to working alongside the Indiana team as they continue to deliver conservation on the Hoosier landscape!”
+I am looking forward to working alongside the Indiana team as they continue to deliver conservation on the Hoosier landscape.”

 For more information about Quail Forever in Indiana, contact John Kinney at firstname.lastname@example.org.